johnhoward907/GROUP-PROJECT-GRAD-TRACKER-/README.md

 -

 ### ***FUTURE UPGRADES***
-- Refine class and subject assignment method for teachers and class asignment for students.
+- Refine class and subject assignment method for teachers and class asignment for students, currently not very secure and prone to human error.
 - Consider an admin user/account to supervise and manage teacher and student users.

 ## **NECESSARY LINKS**